LDAWG-a11y/a11yWebApp/src/guides/discoveruni-widget-accessibility-case-study.md

 #### 1.3.1 Info and Realtionships (A)

 Within the source code I can identify several instances of `aria-label` being present on a `<div>` elements, which have no implicit or explicit role.
 Simply put,` aria-label` is not allowed on a `<div>`, `<span>` or several other generic elements, unless they have a role explicitly added.
 This is a misunderstanding of ARIA, the `<div>` elements here are simply wrapping elements, used for layout, they have "contents" contained in another node, the contents would be read anyway without adding `aria-label`s unnecessarily to unsupported nodes.
-I would have previously filed this under 4.1.1 Parsing (A), but as that is no longer a failure and this is not an interactive element so it cannot be 4.1.2 Name, Role, Value (A).
+I would have previously filed this under 4.1.1 Parsing (A), but as that is no longer a failure and this is not an interactive element so it cannot be 4.1.2 Name, Role, Value (A), 1.3.1 is the new Parsing for static content.
 The issue here is some screen readers will read the `aria-label` and then read the content, thus creating unnecessary verbosity.

 ![Screenshot of the DevTools, which is displaying the ARIA misuse on just one of the slides.
 ARIA labels are used twice on div elements, where they do not need to be.
 I have annotated the screenshot with red boxes and arrows, to aid in visual identification of the issue](src/guideImg/dl-screenshot-discoveruni-ariamisuse.png)